-CTE 4022 Occupational Administration/Teaching Internship (1-3) Provides a mentored administration/teaching experience at the secondary/ postsecondary level.
+(1-3) Provides a mentored administration/Teaching Internship (1-3) Provides a mentored administration/teaching experience at the secondary/postsecondary level.
 Evaluation by on-site mentor and Department Internship Coordinator.
 May be repeated for a maximum of 6 semester hours.
 Prerequisites: CTE 4145, T&OE 4160, and consent of the Department Chair.

-CTE 4110 Foundations of Career and Technical Education (3) Synthesizes Career and Technical Education's history, past and current issues, legislation, and philosophical foundations.
+☐ CTE 4110 Foundations of Career and Technical Education (3) Synthesizes Career and Technical Education's history, past and current issues, legislation, and philosophical foundations.

-CTE 4140 New Teacher Institute (3) Develop teaching/instructional management skills needed to perform effectively in classrooms/ laboratories.
+CTE 4140 New Teacher Institute (3) Develop teaching/instructional management skills needed to perform effectively in classrooms/laboratories.
 Includes structured activities designed to assist beginning vocational-technical teachers during their first teaching years.